ranjian0/building_tools/README.md

   * Download source.zip.

 **2. Installing in Blender.**
-  * In blender, go to : User Preferences -> Add-ons -> install addon from file.
+  * In blender, go to : `Edit -> Preferences -> Add-ons -> Install`.
-  * Select the downloaded zip file and you're good to go.
+  * Select the downloaded source.zip file and you're good to go.

 ## Features
 List of features ready: